-If flame realism and varied flame selection are features and key buying decision factors, then there is no doubt a holographic fireplace is the way to go.
+If flame realism and varied flame selection are features and key buying decision factors, then there is no doubt a holographic fireplace is a way to go.

 Keep in mind, this technology is considerably more expensive than the rest of the list.
-If you can not install a traditional fireplace into your home or wish to convert, but require the realism we highly recommend a freestanding, electric wall mounted fireplace with holographic technology — which is capable of warming your home without additional clean up or hassle.
+If you can not install a traditional fireplace into your home or wish to convert, but require realism we highly recommend a freestanding, electric wall-mounted fireplace with holographic technology — which is capable of warming your home without additional clean up or hassle.

 In general, electric fireplaces today have far superior flame effects than those of even a couple years ago.
 A holographic electric fireplace is high-end to mimic natural flames.
 They are built with top parts (built-in electric heater with 5k+ btu as a secondary supplemental heat source and components with a solid warranty for energy efficiency.
 This includes zone heating, infrared quartz, thermostat — all without a traditional remote control as smartphone apps are the standard.

 Most mechanical units produce a satisfactory effect, but are costly in maintenance and part repairs.
 Our suggestion is to look for videos online (see MagikFlame flame gallery) to view flame effects for yourself.